acifer/wikiconflict/README.md

 #### Extrinsic Evaluation

 We evaluate our model extriniscally against a golden data set prepared by human annotators.
 We use entropy based measure of Homogenity,Completness and V-measure.
 Extrinsic evaluation is done in the [4_2_clustering-dbscan-extrinsic-evaluation-v-measure.ipynb](./notebooks/4_2_clustering-dbscan-extrinsic-evaluation-v-measure.ipynb) for the article [John Logie Baird](https://en.wikipedia.org/wiki/John_Logie_Baird).
+Evaluation is done with respect to three parameters of the model *Context_length*, *eps* and *min_sample*.

 #### Extrinsic evaluation against Bykau. et.
 Al.